SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/concat_function.rst

 Notes
 =======

+* The :ref:`concat` operator provides alternative syntax for CONCAT and requires at least two arguments.
 * SQream DB removes the trailing spaces from strings by default, which may lead to unexpected results.
 See the examples for more information.

 Examples